jmespath-community/jmespath.spec/jep-012-raw-string-literals.md

 ## Abstract

+> **Note**: This JEP has been updated to better reflect changes in the official grammar
+> that occurred after its acceptance.
+Updates to the original text are
+> outlined using this
+> paragraph

 This JEP proposes the following modifications to JMESPath in order to improve the usability of the language and ease the implementation of parsers: